kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 - [Bind a Service Instance to a Function](https://kyma-project.io/docs/1.12/components/serverless/#tutorials-bind-a-service-instance-to-a-function)
 - [Trigger a Function with an event](https://kyma-project.io/docs/1.12/components/serverless/#tutorials-trigger-a-function-with-an-event)

-> **CAUTION:** If you already use Kubeless Functions, you must migrate them manually.
+> **CAUTION:** If you already use Kubeless Functions, you must migrate them manually after you upgrade to the new release.
 Read the [migration guide](https://github.com/kyma-project/kyma/blob/release-1.12/docs/migration-guides/1.11-1.12.md#serverless) for details.